abussio/The-Shape-and-Size-of-Ion-Clouds-in-a-Cylindrical-Penning-Trap/README.md

 * z<sub>gap</sub>: The size of the gap between adjacent electrodes.
 Must be between 0 and 5×10⁻⁴ meters.
 * U<sub>0</sub>: The applied electric potential in volts.
 Must be a positive value.
 * B<sub>0</sub>: The magnetic field strength in tesla.
 Must be a positive value.
-* T: Resistive cooling temperature.
+* T: Resistive cooling temperature in Kelvin.
 We assume all ions are always in thermal equilibrium with a heat bath with temperature T. Must be between 1 and 10.

 ### Notebook 2: Find N<sub>max</sub> - User Inputs